Thursday, December 20, 2007

 After we settled ourselves indoors, I made dedications and softly chanted the sharing of blessings.
 Nearby, the proprietor of the building sat nodding approvingly as she observed our ritual.
 A few staff and onlookers stood by in curious appreciation.

-Tua Peh Kong, Taoist God of ProsperityMy attention was drawn to a mysterious sight visible through the back door that opened to the kitchen.
-Presiding over a shrine where burning incense and half-melted candles marked a century of worship was the startling face of Tua Peh Kong, the Taoist god of prosperity.
-From out of the smoke-blackened canvas, his magnificent eyebrows and copious white beard outshone the bare crimson light bulb suspended from the ceiling.
+Tua Peh Kong, Taoist God of Prosperity Through a kitchen door, the startling face of a Taoist god of prosperity presided over a shrine of burning incense and half-melted candles, his copious white eyebrows and beard as time-worn as the smoky walls and bare crimson light bulb suspended from the ceiling.
 Under the surreal gaze of this god-figure, a cacophony of street sounds, kitchen clatter, conversations, and radio music percolated vibrantly through the hall.

 I feel at home here – not least for this unpretentious fusion of diverse peoples enjoying each others' foods and festivals – but especially for the simple acts of kindness that defy religious and cultural boundaries and differences.
 Just as calling someone overweight ‘Fatty’ is not considered an insult here, being refused tenancy by a few landlords may simply echo that same honesty about one's feelings.

-In a Western setting, such language might sound politically incorrect if not illegal.
+In a Western setting, such language might sound politically incorrect if not impolite.
 Here, it seemed more likely an attempt to protect the sanctity of their own tradition rather than discriminate against my way of practice.
 Like the requests for prayers I receive from friends of every faith, today’s Yuletide belanja manifests the power of respect and kindness to repel the bigotry and hatred in this world.

 But it must begin at a personal level, human to human, eye to eye, smile to smile.
 From such seed true peace is born.